 - You don’t have to pay for your flight with your Delta Amex, though you do need to have your SkyMiles number in the reservation

-- Only valid for travel on Delta and Delta Connection
+- This is only valid for travel on Delta and Delta Connection

 This is a great value, given that you’ll usually pay $60 per person roundtrip for a checked bag.
-So if you’re traveling with someone then you’re looking at $120 roundtrip in fees, which more than covers the annual fee on the card.
+If you’re traveling with someone then you’re looking at $120 roundtrip in savings, which more than covers the annual fee on the card.

 20% Delta Inflight Savings